-To announce the new Playstation, Sony put different graffiti artists in charge to decorate brick walls with Sony-themed images all over New York City.
+To announce the new Playstation, Sony put different graffiti artists in charge of decorating brick walls with Sony-themed images all over New York City.

-So, similar to bandit signs as covered in this article of mine, there are some guerrilla marketing methods that can be risky and stand on legally shaky ground (source).
+So, similar to bandit signs, as this article covers, some guerrilla marketing methods can be risky and stand on legally shaky ground.

-By now, you might wonder if you could also use guerilla marketing in real estate, since the above examples were all not related to this industry.
+You might now wonder if you could use guerilla marketing in real estate since the above examples were unrelated to this industry.

-But what I wanted to show you were just the main principles of guerrilla marketing applied which I mentioned at the beginning of this article.
+But I wanted to show you the main principles of guerrilla marketing applied, which I mentioned at the beginning of this article.

 Let’s just answer the question when guerrilla marketing is not for you.

-Should you be reluctant to put some work into it and get creative, then it is probably not for you.
+It is probably not for you if you are reluctant to put some work into it and get creative.

-It needs a lot of research and knowledge about your potential target audience and, of course, of the real benefits your real estate services or products (usually properties) can provide.
+It needs a lot of research and knowledge about your potential target audience.

 Also, if you are afraid of taking a bit of a risk when carrying out a guerrilla marketing campaign, you might not want to do it.

-Because stepping out of the conventional ways of doing marketing and advertising involves the risk of failure and can also backfire if not done right.
+Because stepping out of conventional marketing and advertising involves the risk of failure and can backfire if not done right.

-But if you don’t identify yourself with the reasons that speak against doing it, it can be beneficial for your real estate business.
+But suppose you don’t identify yourself with the reasons against doing it.
+In that case, it can be beneficial for your real estate business.

-But again, with every new marketing campaign, you will need to test different versions until you get a winner, no matter if it’s conventional digital marketing or guerilla marketing.
+But again, with every new marketing campaign, you will need to test different versions until you get a winner, whether conventional digital marketing or guerilla marketing.

-To brainstorm and find ideas for a real estate guerrilla marketing campaign, I highly recommend you the book “Creative Advertising: Ideas and Techniques from the World’s Best Campaigns”.
+To brainstorm and find ideas for a real estate guerrilla marketing campaign, I highly recommend the book “Creative Advertising: Ideas and Techniques from the World’s Best Campaigns.”